 The Rt.
-Rev. James R. Mathes ('91) came to VTS in July 2017.
-He is currently Associate Dean of Students and Director of Anglican Studies.
-Mathes was previously the Bishop of the Episcopal Diocese of San Diego,
+Rev. James R. Mathes is the Associate Dean of Students and Director of Anglican Studies.
+He joined the VTS faculty in 2017.
+His areas of expertise are congregational development and clergy mentoring.
+He teaches courses on Theory and Practice of Ministry.
+Before coming to VTS, he was the Bishop of the Episcopal Diocese of San Diego.

 Before coming to VTS as a student, Mathes worked in educational development where he helped raise money for his high school alma mater, The Webb School, and directed a successful campaign for St. Andrew's-Sewanee, an Episcopal school in Sewanee, Tennessee.